 Apple helped kick off the trend with the 12-inch MacBook that used a single USB-C socket to not just connect to all its peripherals, but also to provide power.
-More recently, the HTC 10 and LG G5 have incorporated USB-C into their designs, as well as the ill-fated Galaxy Note 7 and Google Pixel phones.
+The rumoured upcoming MacBook Air 2018 is likely to do the same, relying heavily on the USB-C socket in order to keep its design as slim as possible.

 But just what makes USB-C better than its predecessors?
 Let’s take a closer look.

 USB-C is not a new standard